bluz71/bluz71.github.io/_posts/2019-09-02-lsp-in-vim-with-the-lsc-plugin.md

   linters and fixers

-- Simple configuration option to select either asynchronous auto-completion or synchronous manual completion modes; the latter requires setting the `omnifunc` option appropriately
+- Simple configuration option to select either asynchronous auto-completion or synchronous manual completion; the latter requires setting the `omnifunc` option appropriately

 - Auto-completion, if enabled, will only apply to filetypes that are associated with a language server

-- The `find all references` operation will populate the [quickfix](https://vimhelp.org/quickfix.txt.html) list; no custom UIs in contrast to certain other plugins
+- The `find all references` operation will populate the [quickfix](https://vimhelp.org/quickfix.txt.html) list; no custom UIs in contrast to a few other plugins

 - The `symbol hover` operation can use either Vim's [popup](https://vimhelp.org/popup.txt.html) window or Neovim's